 I am going with Sensible World of Soccer due to its evolution into something more of a beast of a game, including a full career mode, a huge list of teams covering the whole globe and the addition of the now classic, Goal Scoring Superstar Hero theme song!

-The game retains all of the mechanics that made Sensible Soccer great in the first place but now with all that extra depth.
+The game retains the mechanics that made Sensible Soccer great in the first place but now with all that extra depth.

 The real beauty of Sensible Soccer is that you do not have to be either a fan or knowledgeable of football to get a great deal of enjoyment from the game.
 The use of a single fire button to perform shots, passes and tackles smoothly is amazing, a perfect example of a simple yet deep game.
 This is one of the finest examples of Amiga football games.